 Lawrence received his BS in Biological Chemistry from Fontbonne University, St. Louis (MO, USA) in 1986 and graduated Cum Laude.
 His continuing education includes the following areas: executive leadership, people and resource management, advanced instrumentation, and GLP training.
 He has been the recipient of numerous awards both as an individual contributor and as a leader, especially in the areas of tandem mass spectrometry, data management, and process/work-flow efficiency.
 He is the former chair of the Eli Lilly Mass Spectrometry group and is an active member of American Society for Mass Spectrometry, and a current member of executive leadership team at KCAS.

-Melanie Anderson is a principal scientist at Merck Research Laboratories (Darmstadt, Germany) and runs a small group in the Clinical Regulated Bioanalysis Space.
+Melanie Anderson is a principal scientist at Merck Research Laboratories (PA, USA) and runs a small group in the Clinical Regulated Bioanalysis Space.
 Melanie has over 15 years’ experience in both Pharma and CRO settings conducting LC–MS/MS analysis for quantitation of small molecules and peptides.
 Melanie has participated in FDA inspections and contributed to regulatory filings.
 Additionally, Melanie has experience in non-compartmental pharmacokinetic analysis of atypical compounds.
 She received her BA in Chemistry from Hasting College (Hastings, England) in 2002, and a MS in Chemistry from Lehigh University (PA, USA) in 2002.
 Melanie’s scientific interests include analysis of unique matrices, unstable compounds, challenges in chromatographic separations, and at home micro sampling approaches for regulated clinical trials.
 Recently, Melanie has evaluated and helped implement micro sampling devices in animal and human regulated studies.

 Co-Founder and Chief Scientific Officer